merely-useful/py-rse/index.md

 or
 "import a file in our local directory called `utilities.py`" (which is what we want).
-To remove this ambiguity we need to be explicit and write,
+To remove this ambiguity we need to be explicit and write:

 ```python
 from zipf import utilities as util